 If the Extension Amendment proposal is approved and the Extension is implemented, the removal of the Withdrawal Amount from the trust account in connection with the Election will reduce the amount held in the trust account following the Election.
-CNAC cannot predict the amount that will remain in the trust account if the Extension Amendment proposal is approved; and the amount remaining in the trust account may be significantly reduced from the approximately \$148.8 million that was in the trust account as of January 31, 2019.
+CNAC cannot predict the amount that will remain in the trust account if the Extension Amendment proposal is approved; and the amount remaining in the trust account may be significantly reduced from the approximately [147] million that was in the trust account as of $[\bullet]$, 2019.
 In such event, CNAC may need to obtain additional funds to complete a business combination and there can be no assurance that such funds will be available on terms acceptable to the parties or at all.

-If the Extension Amendment proposal is not approved and we have not consummated a business combination by March 23, 2019, or if the Extension Amendment and Trust Amendment proposals are approved and we have not consummated a business combination by the Extended Date, we will (a) cease all operations except for the purpose of winding up, (b) as promptly as reasonably possible but not more than five business days thereafter, subject to lawfully available funds therefor, redeem 100% of the outstanding public shares, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account, including interest earned thereon not previously released to us for the payment of taxes and less up to \$50,000 of interest to pay liquidation expenses, divided by the number of then outstanding public shares, which redemption will completely extinguish public shareholders' rights as shareholders (including the right to receive further liquidation distributions, if any), subject to applicable law, and (c) as promptly as reasonably possible following such redemption, subject to the approval of our remaining holders of ordinary shares and the Board, dissolve and liquidate, subject (in the case of (b) and (c) above) to our obligations to provide for claims of creditors and the requirements of other applicable law.
+If the Extension Amendment proposal is not approved and we have not consummated a business combination by March 23, 2019, or if the Extension Amendment and Trust Amendment proposals are approved and we have not consummated a business combination by the Extended Date, we will (a) cease all operations except for the purpose of winding up, (b) as promptly as reasonably possible but not more than five business days thereafter, subject to lawfully available funds therefor, redeem 100% of the outstanding public shares, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account, including interest earned thereon not previously released to us for the payment of taxes and less up to \$50,000 of interest to pay liquidation expenses, divided by the number of then outstanding public shares, which redemption will completely extinguish public shareholders' rights as shareholders (including the right to receive further liquidation distributions, if any), subject to applicable law, and (c) as promptly as reasonably possible following such redemption, subject (in the case of (b) and (c) above) to our obligations to provide for claims of creditors and the requirements of other applicable law.